agda/agda/doc/user-manual/tools/generating-latex.rst

 A faster variant of the backend is available by invoking ``QuickLaTeX`` from the Emacs mode, or using ``agda --latex --only-scope-checking``.
 When this variant of the backend is used the top-level module is not type-checked, only scope-checked.
-This implies that some highlighting information is not available.
-For instance, overloaded constructors are not resolved.
+Note that this can affect the generated document.
+For instance, scope-checking does not resolve overloaded constructors.

 If the module has already been type-checked successfully, then this information is reused; in this case QuickLaTeX behaves like the